Thanadelthur: Legacy

 The Dënesųłı̨ne (Chipewyans) are a national group that is a member of a much larger ethnographic na-dene group whose culture is identified as the Dene, by anthropologists.
 The legacy of Thanadelthur has survived in the oral traditions of the Dene people and in the records of the Hudson's Bay Company.
 This later recognition and inclusion in historical records created by the trading company is a rare occurrence for a native person, even if she remained unnamed in documents: when her travels were recorded, she was identified repeatedly as the 'Slave Woman'.
 Her name has survived to be included in modern histories by means of records retained by the native tribes.
 In comparison, her story is of legends in the Denesųłı̨ne language.
 Reference to this says, she was our grandmother who brought the Cree and Dënesųłı̨ne together in peace.
 Publications of other oral histories gave way to the name that she is known by today.
 The name "Tha-narelther" was first published in an oral history in 1883 by a Catholic missionary to the Dene, named Father Emile Petitot.
 The name Tha-narelther meant "falling sable."
 Petitot had heard the story from a man with Cree and Dene ancestry, named Alexis Enna-aze, who told him this story of a Chipewyan woman who convinced her people to trade with the Hudson's Bay Company.
 Edward S. Curtis in 1920 published his own version of the story he had learned from Dene people in Cold Lake, Alberta.
 It was similar to Petitot's, but Curtis called her Thanadelthur, which meant "marten shake," and has become the name she is recognized by today.
 Explorer Samuel Hearne, who recorded Chipewyan society in the later 18th century, recorded that girls were named after a property of marten.

 The lasting peace agreement honed by Thanadelthur paved the way for expansion of the Hudson's Bay Company farther north and led to further integration of the arriving Europeans into the groups of Indigenous people living on the land.

 In 2000, the Historic Sites and Monuments Board of Canada recognized Thanadelthur as a national historic person of Canada.

 In 2017, a plaque commemorating her life was erected in Churchill, Manitoba.
 In 2024, the main-belt asteroid has been named in her honor.

+In 2025, Canadian Senator Mary Jane McCallum proposed Bill S-225, which would make February 5 National Thanadelthur Day, as this "little-known but inspirational story of bravery and determination sheds light on the early years of the northern fur trade and speaks to the important contributions of Indigenous women."